Thursday, August 31, 2017

 The best approach, according to research at University of California-Santa Barbara, is to start by showing positive concern for the noncompliant patient and then follow this with an analysis of the reasons for the compliance shortfalls.
 The health professional’s attitude when showing positive concern should be enthusiasm.
 The attitude during the analysis and subsequent corrective action plan should be disappointment and impatience, but never blame.

 This works so well because it fits patient expectations.
-Health care professionals are expected to be both caregivers and problem solvers.
+Health care professionals are assumed to be both caregivers and problem solvers.
 However, expectations can also get in the way.
 The UCSB study plus another study at University of North Carolina, New York University, and Providence Everett Medical Center found that due to gender-specific expectations, when either the provider or the patient is female, the communications about noncompliance are less decisive and more ambiguous than when both the provider and patient are male.
-Expectations are for women to be the gentler gender.
+Women are considered to be the gentler gender.
 Health could suffer as a result.
 Check for understanding, especially in male-female noncompliance discussions.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology